yusefnapora/lazy-minting/outline.md

 We've also added a new parameter, `signature`.
 This is the key to lazy minting, so we'll go into how it's produced in detail below.
 For now, we can think of the signature as a "ticket" that a buyer can redeem for an NFT.

 The signature serves two important purposes.
-First, the signature lets us validate the contents of the NFT, namely the `tokenId` and `tokenURI`, to prove that the NFT creator really did want to create an NFT with this exact content.
+First, we can use the signature to validate the contents of the NFT, to prove that the NFT creator really did want to create a token with this exact content.
 Second, validating the signature also produces the public key and address of the account that created the signature.
 Once we have that, we can make sure that it really was the NFT creator that produced the signature and not some impostor.